First fully vegan restaurant opened

 Burger King also offers numerous meat-free products in Germany

 Burger King has 750 branches in Germany.
-Since mid-July, vegetarian alternatives have been offered for all beef burgers and almost every other meat dish.
+Appropriate vegetarian alternatives have been offered here for all burgers with beef and almost every other meat dish since mid-July.
 “We want to give our guests the choice and expect that to go very well,” said Burger King Marketing Manager Klaus Schmäing, explaining this step.

 Burger King has been pursuing the idea of making burgers without meat for a while.
 In June 2021, for example, a restaurant was opened in Cologne that offers its products entirely without meat.
 However, it was only a test run, the completely meatless pop-up branch was available for four days.